|

 What Should Go Into Your Kerbside Bin / Home Composter?

-The only compostable non-food/garden waste items that should go in your food waste bin are the compostable kitchen caddy liners that have the EN13432 seedling logo on them, like these ones.
-Bags with this logo on them are made from potato starch so break down at the same rate as food and garden waste.
+• The AS4736 seedling logo.
+This is another Australian standard which verifies the product’s claims of biodegradability and compostability.
+Items with this logo break down at the same rate as food and garden waste.
 This means they don’t cause the problems that compostable cups or lids do.

-What’s The Answer To the Compostable Cup Problem?
+What’s The Answer To The Problem?

 The other answer is to try to remember your reusable coffee cup when you go out.
 My favourite reusable coffee cup on the go is the Stojo cup.
-This is a collapsible silicone cup that when flattened down takes us very little room in your bag.
+This is a collapsible silicone cup that when flattened down takes up very little room in your bag.
 When you are ready for a hot beverage it simply pops up in seconds.

 If your local coffee shop uses compostable cups, let them know that these can’t be composted unless they have a special paid-for collection arrangement with Vegware, or a paid-for postal return service.